magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_in-the-dead-of-night.md

 bit more, only to leave it again.

 Doing things this way you’ll never get a decent garden or paddy.
 Our practice is the same.
-If you think this is unimportant you won’t get anywhere with the practice. is unquestionably important.
+If you think this *paṭipadā* is unimportant you won’t get anywhere with the practice. *Sammā paṭipadā* is unquestionably important.
 Do it constantly.
 Don’t listen to your moods.
 So what if your mood is good or not.
 The Buddha didn’t bother with those things.
 He had experienced all the good things and bad things, the right things and wrong things.
 That was his practice.
 Taking only what you like and discarding whatever you don’t like isn’t practice, it’s disaster.
 Wherever you go you will never be satisfied, wherever you stay there will be suffering.

-Practising like this is like the making their sacrifices.
+Practising like this is like the Brāhmans making their sacrifices.
 Why do they do it?
 Because they want something in exchange.
 Some of us practise like this.
 Why do we practise?
 Because we seek rebirth, another state of being, we want to attain something.
 If we don’t get what we want then we don’t want to practise, just like the Brahmans making their sacrifices.
 They do so because of desire.

 The Buddha didn’t teach like that.
 The cultivation of the practice is for giving up, for letting go, for stopping, for uprooting.
 You don’t do it for re-birth into any particular state.

-There was once a who had into the [^2] sect initially.
-But he found it not strict enough so he took ordination.
+There was once a Thera who had gone forth into the *Mahānikaya*[^2] sect initially.
+But he found it not strict enough so he took *Dhammayuttika* ordination.
 Then he started practising.
 Sometimes he would fast for fifteen days, then when he ate he’d eat only leaves and grass.
-He thought that eating animals was bad that it would be better to eat leaves and grass.
+He thought that eating animals was bad kamma, that it would be better to eat leaves and grass.

 After a while he thought ‘Hmm.
 Being a monk is not so good, it’s inconvenient.
 It’s hard to maintain my vegetarian practice as a monk.